Blockstream/docs/liquid/app-examples/app-example-csharp.rst

 C# .NET Core
 ------------

 The .NET Core framework runs on Linux, Windows and Mac OS.
-We will use C#, the most popular .NET language, to make a Remote Procedure Call (RPC) to the Liquid daemon (liquidd), which you will need to start using the config file settings :ref:`outlined above <config>`.
+We will use C#, the most popular .NET language, to make a Remote Procedure Call (RPC) to the Liquid daemon, which you will need to start using the config file settings :ref:`outlined above <config>`.

 Our aim is simply to make a call to Liquid using RPC by executing some basic C# code.